 - Catastrophic injuries

 Dog bites and animal attacks also have the potential to be fatal.
-If you lost a loved one, our wrongful death attorneys at Shaked Law Firm can help you hold the responsible party accountable.
+If you lost a loved one, our wrongful death attorneys at Shaked Law Personal Injury Lawyers can help you hold the responsible party accountable.

 Am I Required to Prove Negligence to Recover Damages for a Dog Bite Injury in Florida?